 Find Exercise you Enjoy

 WeightWatchers sells itself as a lifestyle more than a diet plan.
 It starts you off with a very achievable FitPoints target, which then increases quite steeply once you’ve stuck to it.

 The key to actually sticking with the exercise (and earning those points) is finding exercise you like doing.
 I’ve personally found that walking has been transformed by decent all-weather gear, good Bluetooth earbuds and plenty of podcasts and Audible books.

-The My WW app also includes some great features for exercise.
+The WeightWatchers app also includes some great features for exercise.
 I like the Aaptiv workouts, because they’re audio-led and really well explained.
 I get in a real muddle trying to copy somebody on a screen, so this has proved a great fit for me.